a5ob7r/haskellorls/README.md

 You can configure the rule for matching between filenames and icons via an environment variable `LS_ICONS`.
 By default, `haskellorls` only has rules for filetypes and no them for filename patterns.
 See [a5ob7r/LS_ICONS](https://github.com/a5ob7r/LS_ICONS) if you would like to add filename pattern rules or configure them.

+These icons are replaced by `?` if in non `UTF-8` environment, such as `ASCII`.
+For example, it's not possible to print these icons because `ASCII` doesn't contain them.
+In the future, maybe relax this constraint to allow other encodings if test them.

 ### --tree

 Output all files using tree style layout.